oc777/1DV607/WS1/PR-sent/pe222gq.md

 __The strong points of the model__

 1. Clear and not cluttered visual presentation
-2. Good names of the conceptual classes
+2. Good names of the conceptual classes and proper attributes
 3. Meaningfull and descriptive association names
 4. Easy readability due to "reading direction errors"
 5. Well thought-through multiplicity notations